peterlydiard/mini-synth/README.md

 ## Notes

 MIDI note numbers from 0 to 127 are a standard for keyboard instruments.
+55 Hz is MIDI key 33 and number increases by 12 every octave.

+The number of saved voice settings may be greater than can be handled by the processor at once, so there needs to be a distinction between active voices and stored voice settings.

 When controlling the VCF from the envelope shaper, a frequency offset linked to the tone fundamental frequency should perhaps be applied, to give the same kind of tone colour variation in all octaves.